dimsemenov/PhotoSwipe/README.md

 See "examples/jquery-engine.html".

 This example assumes you want to use jQuery for the gallery's engine as well as initiating the gallery.
-It is not advised to use this approach if you are targetting mobile webkit based devices.
+It is not advised to use this approach if you are targetting mobile WebKit based devices.

 Options